 MATERIALS AND METHODS

 Patients:This study included 30 patients clinically and radiologically confirmed with LAP, who were admitted to the dental clinic at the Republican University Hospital and private dental clinics (Al-Mortadda dental clinics, Al-Abany dental clinics and Al-Kahara dental clinics) in Sana'a, during a period of more than one year, which started in December 2019 and ended in February 2021.

+Microbiological examination

 The culturing and antibiotic sensitivity were conducted in the Microbiology Department of the National Center of Public Health Laboratories (NCPHL) Sana'a, Yemen.
 Cultures were obtained from the collected pocket by probes in order to isolate the various bacterial causative agents.
 First, the supragingival plaque was removed (without disturbing the subgingival plaque) and a bacterial sample was collected from the deepest periodontal pockets with a sterile probe.
 The samples were then placed in a vial containing 2 ml of liquid thioglycolate enriched medium, sealed immediately and transported to the laboratory within 30 minutes.
 Bacteriological procedures were performed within one hour of sample collection.
 For germ cultures, the following media and conditions were used: Tryptic Soy Agar (TSA) with blood (5%) and MacConkey agar plates - incubated at 35°C under 5% CO2 and examined at 24 and 48 hours; Brucella agar enriched with Vitamin K1 and CDC + amikacin blood agar - incubated at 35°C anaerobically in a Gaspak jar (Oxoid Ltd).
 Cultures were examined for the presence of bacteria at 48 and 96 h.
 Plates showing bacterial growth were retained until final processing and organism identification by classical standard techniques including culture colonies morphology, microscopy staining methods, and biochemical tests18.

 Biofilm production detection

 The biofilm was detected by the tissue culture method / microtiter plate method (TCA)19.
 P. gingivalis isolates were inoculated from fresh agar plates in 2 mL of Brain Heart Infusion (BHI) broth and incubated for 24 h at 37°C anaerobically.
 Then the cultures were diluted 1:40 with fresh medium (BHI broth with 1% glucose added); 200 μl of the sample was dispensed in the individual microtitration plate and incubated further 24 h at 37°C anaerobically.
-The content was removed again with subsequent washing with phosphate saline (pH 7.2) three times to remove free-floating sessile bacteria with gentle pecking - then the adherent bacteria, a biofilm product, was fixed with sodium acetate (2%) and stained with crystal violet (0.1% w/w).
-Volume) for 10-15 minutes.
+The content was removed again with subsequent washing with phosphate saline (pH 7.2) three times to remove free-floating sessile bacteria with gentle pecking - then the adherent bacteria, a biofilm product, was fixed with sodium acetate (2%) and stained with crystal violet (0.1% w/w). for 10-15 minutes.
 The liberated violet crystal solution was removed with triplicate wash with PBS, and then the plate was kept for drying.
-Finally, with 200 μl ethanol (95%) all wells were filled to release the dye from the well and at the wavelength of 630 nm the optical density (OD) was performed.
+Finally, with 200 μl ethanol (95%) all wells were filled to release the dye from the well and the optical density (OD) was measured at the wavelength of 630 nm.
 The OD value was calculated for each negative test and control strain, and the OD cutoff values (ODc) were evaluated as previously described 19.